Guy-C-JR/cwi-accounting-agent/README.md

 Copy `config/cwi_accountant.toml.example` to `config/cwi_accountant.toml` in a private local checkout before using real accounting paths.
 Do not commit workbooks, invoices, local databases, or private reports.

-## Portfolio Positioning

-The strongest claim for this project is not fully autonomous bookkeeping.
-The strongest claim is that it treats accounting writes as high-risk operations: ambiguous records go to humans, workbook mutations are backed up and audited, and automation only runs behind explicit policy gates.

 This tool supports bookkeeping review hygiene.
 It does not provide legal or tax filing advice.